Scottish Interfaith Week 2018

 11th – 18th November 2018

-The Scottish Government has declared 2018 to be the Year of Young People.
-One of the main aims of the year is to develop better understanding, co-operation and respect between generations.
+The Scottish Government declared 2018 to be the Year of Young People.
+One of the main aims of the year was to develop better understanding, co-operation and respect between generations.
 Faith communities have an important role to play in providing opportunities for people of different generations to dialogue and engage in activities together.
-We are looking forward to all your wonderful events taking place across Scotland in November with people of all ages, faiths and cultures celebrating Scottish Interfaith Week.
+Events took place right across Scotland during Scottish Interfaith Week for people of all ages, faiths and cultures and you can find the programme here.

 // Participate // Hold an event // See what is on in your region